EGI-Federation/documentation/content/en/users/data/management/datahub/file-management/_index.md

 ![select](datahub-share-01.png)

-this will open a window that allows you to give a name to the share that you are about to create.
+This will open a window allowing you to give a name to the share that you are about to create.
 This is shown in the following screenshot:

 ![select](datahub-share-02.png)